SidneyFC17/fieloelr/doc/UC-ELR-0001-Create Course.md

 ##### 17. Delete an inactive course with related course status (step 9 of basic flow)
    1. The administrator presses the Delete button
-   2. The system verifies that course status is "Inactive"
+   2. The system verifies that the status of the course is "Inactive"
    3. The system verifies that the course has related course status
-   4. The system does not delete the module
+   4. The system does not delete the course
    5. The system displays an error message
    6. End of flow